 That which is holding you down can become a powerful force that raises you up.
 You just have to be willing to take the ascent.Michael A. Singer, author of The Untethered Soul

 The art of letting go is a simple yet touchy art.
 I began reading the book The Untethered Soul: the journey beyond self this week because I was in need of guidance in this area of life.
 The area that calls for a genuine need to let go of what is no longer serving me.
 Realizing just how much energy can remain pent up within if you don’t take action or thought to remove it was mind blowing to me.
-So much of what we are taught by society, the norms that are all around us, have absolutely nothing to do with taking care of the self on a Mind, Body AND Spiritual level.
+So much of what we are taught by society, the norms that are all around us, have absolutely nothing to do with taking care of the self on a Mind, Body, AND Spiritual level.
 Yet, we are all living as beings who have all three of these aspects.
-Learning all of this after knowing otherwise for so long is liberating.
+Learning all of this after thinking otherwise for so long is liberating.
 Learning to let go is a life long lesson, one that we all have the opportunity to experience everyday through the simple and the complex.

 If you’re interested in self healing and getting in tune with your spirit, your essence + you like to read I’d recommend The Untethered Soul: the journey beyond self.
 I am only on the 9th chapter and like many nurturing spiritual books it is a text I will return to for years to come.
 The messages are delivered in a way that has made me feel very validated as a human being whose just come into awareness.